XLRINN/nix/docs/BITWARDEN_SECRETS.md

 # Bitwarden Secrets Integration

-This configuration provides two approaches for integrating Bitwarden secrets with your Nix system:
+This configuration integrates Bitwarden secrets using a single recommended approach:

-1. **Sopswarden (Recommended)**: Uses SOPS + Bitwarden for declarative secret management
+1. **Sopswarden**: SOPS + Bitwarden for declarative, secure secret management (only supported flow now)
-2. **Legacy Apply Script**: Fetches secrets during deployment

-## Approach 1: Sopswarden (SOPS + Bitwarden)
+## Sopswarden (SOPS + Bitwarden)

 **Sopswarden** is a mature tool that combines SOPS (Secrets OPerationS) with Bitwarden for secure, declarative secret management.
 This is the recommended approach for production use.